 Additionally, there is intense competition on Amazon, so it’s important to make your product listings, prices, and how you deliver them better than others to be noticed.

-When selling on Amazon vs Shopify, it’s crucial to focus on their built-in eCommerce capabilities.
+When selling on Amazon vs Shopify, it’s crucial to focus on their eCommerce capabilities.
 This is especially true for the Shopify vs Amazon comparison.

 Shopify